johnkhyle/pp-checkout-poc/README.md

 mvn compile quarkus:dev
 ```

-The package Id can for this sample can be 1 or 2
+The package Id can for this sample can be 1 or 2;
 1 = 1000php
-2 - 2000php
+2 = 2000php

 POST
 http://localhost:8080/paypal/make/payment?packageId=2

-it will return a redirect url for paypal transaction
+it will return a redirect url for paypal transaction.
+Open the link to procced the transaction.